Quality Coffee + Quality of Life

 Olympia Coffee Roasting Co. was founded in 2005 as a wholesale coffee roaster.
 At that time Sam Schroeder was hired as the first employee to do production and deliveries.
 In 2007 the roastery moved two blocks from its original location and opened a coffee bar hidden away on a side street with the simple goal of selling fresh roasted coffee and brewing every cup to order.
 The store had just four tables and featured windows into the roastery to showcase the roasting process.

-Sam Schroeder holding the earned 2015 3rd place trophy from the United States Barista Competition.
+Sam Schroeder holding the 3rd place trophy he won in the 2015 United States Barista Competition.

 In 2009 Oliver Stormshak joined the team to help set up Olympia Coffee’s first direct trade project in Costa Rica.
 In 2010 Olympia Coffee’s founders wanted to sell the business.
 Buying a coffee business in the Pacific Northwest, the most saturated corner of the US, during a recession with coffee prices at a historic high seemed like a dubious proposition.
 However, Oliver and Sam could see the writing on the wall, they had both worked in coffee since they were teenagers, and their passion for coffee had only been growing over the years, owning their own coffee roastery seemed like more than the logical next step, it seemed like their destiny.
 In addition, they could see an opening in the market.